astrodee/threadcount/docs/source/procedure_outflow_extent.rst

-If you were to run ex3.py with the option analyze_settings["verbose"] = True, then 3 additional plots will be displayed (not saved).
+If you were to run ex3.py with the option analyze_settings["verbose"] = True, then ~3~ some additional plots will be displayed (but not saved).

+.. note:: More diagnostic plots have been added since writing this section, to help with masking invalid data

 See Step 5: